miraisolutions/rTRNG/README.md

 sequence into any desired sub-sequence(s), thus enabling techniques such as *block-splitting* and *leapfrogging* suitable to parallel algorithms.

-Package **rTRNG** provides the R users with access to the functionality of the underlying TRNG C++ library, both in R and as part of other projects combining R with C++.
+Package **rTRNG** provides the R user with access to the functionality of the underlying TRNG C++ library, both in R directly or more typically as part of other projects combining R with C++.

 An [introduction to
 **rTRNG**](https://user2017.sched.com/event/Axpj/rtrng-advanced-parallel-random-number-generation-in-r)
 \[[pdf](http://schd.ws/hosted_files/user2017/93/Mirai.rTRNG.useR2017.pdf)\]
-was presented at the useR\!2017 conference, and is also available as package vignette:
+was given at the useR\!2017 conference, and is also available as package
+vignette:

 ``` r
 vignette("rTRNG.useR2017", "rTRNG")
 ```

-The *sub-matrix simulation* vignette shows **rTRNG** in action for the flexible and consistent (parallel) simulation of a matrix of Monte Carlo
+The *sub-matrix simulation* vignette shows **rTRNG** in action for a flexible *and* consistent (parallel) simulation of a matrix of Monte Carlo variates:
-variates:

 ``` r
 vignette("mcMat", "rTRNG")